-Amortization of bond issuance costs that are not recorded in the statement of governmental funds, but are recorded in the statement of activities.
+Amortization of bond issuance costs that are not recorded in the statement of governmental funds, but are recorded in the statement of activities:

 Interest is recognized as an expenditure in the governmental funds when it is due.
 In the statement of activities, interest expense is recognized as it accrues, regardless of when it is due.
-The net effect of the difference in accrued interest for general obligation bonds between the beginning of the year and the end of the year is:
+The net effect of the difference in accrued interest for general obligation bonds and accreted interest for Subordinate Turbo CAB's between the beginning of the year and the end of the year is: